spkosana/lambda-tf-workspaces-cicd/README.md

 1. Create a branch called feature/1111-kosana from develop
 2. Push the code to repo
 3. Go to the GitHub Actions tab - Testing aws-resources-apply workflow for kosana/or any individual contributor branch
-    - Follow the same steps to run your workflow as you did in step 3.
+    - Follow the same steps to run your workflow as you did before.
     - Now this will show creation of ECR repo in the workspace kosana as the pipeline is running using feature/1111-kosana branch
     - Follow the steps above to verify resources has been created in the aws environment
     - Now for testing change some values in the tags just for fun and add the code changes and push the code
-    - Run the workflow again and observe the changes in your aws resources based on the changes
+    - Run the workflow again and observe the changes in your aws resources based on the changes in the code push
+4. Now the code changes are done , its time to create merge request to develop
+5. Create a pull request from feature/1111-kosana to develop branch
+6. Once the PR is approved and merged , Go to the GitHub Actions tab , Here is where you will a pipeline will start running to clean up all the individual contributor branch resources.